-An open marriage isn’t for everybody, but as Beth’s story shows, it can work very well for certain people.
+An open marriage isn’t for everybody, but as Beth’s story shows, it can work very well for certain people open to ethical non-monogamy.
 A growing number of Americans are reconsidering whether monogamy is a necessary part of a relationship, and consensual non-monogamy (CNM), has become more accepted and widespread.
 Although certain therapists and relationship experts have been slow to adapt to the change, a group of cutting-edge researchers, advocates, and writers believe CNM should be a more considered option and might even define the future of American marriage.

-While couples are reconsidering monogamy, most of the relationship experts they turn to for relationship advice are not.
+While couples are reconsidering monogamy most of the relationship experts they turn to for relationship advice are not, particularly within the context of marriage.
 As demonstrated by a 2014 international multi-faith Vatican conference on marriage, religious authorities aren’t very flexible about monogamy and marriage (with some notable exceptions).

 One might expect the secular, forward-thinking, and emotionally evolved world of relationship therapy to hold more progressive views of CNM, but that is by and large not the case.
 Elisabeth Sheff, the author of the book The Polyamorists Next Door, is one of America’s foremost experts on polyamory.
 She says that psychological textbooks and courses teach that all deviations from monogamy are equal.
 Therapists are instructed to treat CNM as infidelity regardless of consent.
 All instances of non-monogamy are treated as violations of trust, evidence of power imbalances and trauma requiring effort-intensive healing.